 Dry Copying

 The possibility to dry copy has been a reality for a relatively short amount of time.
 It used to be that you would have to copy by hand or us some form of we copying – like photography methods.
-That is until Chester Carlson came 4730_largealong:
+That is until Chester Carlson came along:

 The inventor of Xerography developed the first form of dry copying as somewhat of a lifelong goal.
 He became interested in printing early on but became a patent lawyer in the 20’s.
 When he grew tired of having to hand copy everything he started looking for ways he could make the process a lot less time consuming.
 He read an article from and European publication that gave him some hints into how he might go about creating a dry copying method.